The Ultimate Spiritual Practice

 So, how to awaken to and embody our divinity?

-Through spiritual inquiry and investigation, I am answering this.
+Simply being in that question, being in spiritual inquiry and investigation, is the answer.
 Spirituality and religion are at once so personal and universal.
 For me, it’s not about a specific name or practice.
 It’s about the energy and feeling.
 And so, I engage in specific practices and may pray to particular named deities and divinities because of the connection and feeling I experience.
 Because I am constantly evolving, so is my faith.
 This is my truth right now.
 I also see the merit in devoting myself to one clear lineage because of the energy of devotion, dedication, discipline and commitment.
 I’m interested in exploring this too in my religion.

 I can say for sure that ultimately, I am dedicated to love.